lquin003/lquin003/README.md

 ### :man_technologist: About Me :
 - 👋 Hi, I’m Luis Quintanilla
 - 👀 I’m interested in applying novel single cell approaches to further our understanding of how different diseases affect the human body.
 - 🖥️ I’m currently learning effective ways to analyze single cell data across different modalities.
-I recently started a new position in industry.
+I've expanded on numerous approaches used to analyze human clinical trial data and I'm working to improve single cell sequencing analysis in industry.
 I obatined my Ph.D. in Neuroscience from the University of North Carolina at Chapel Hill.
-- 💞️ I’m looking to collaborate on anything interesting pertaining to the brain.
+- 💞️ I’m looking to collaborate on anything interesting pertaining to the brain, the gut, Neurodegenerative Disorders or Autoimmune disorders in the gut.
 - 📫 How to reach me lquin003@email.unc.edu or 01luisquintanilla@gmail.com

 ---